nextensio/docs/content/en/Configurations/hosts/_index.md

 same time, the policy engine cannot decide the result.
 If there is a possibility of multiple matches, the policy has to be written such that the rules provide a precedence or priority.
 This can be done via the else facility - "if rule1, tag = "aws", else if rule2, tag = "gcp"".
+This applies to either mode, the 'Easy' mode or the 'Expert' mode.

 Conflicts of this type can happen whenever the attributes used for the different route tags (prefixes "aws" and "gcp" in our case) do not have at least one common single-value user attribute with unique match values specified per route.

-A golden rule for app route attributes is to therefore use at least one common single-value user attribute for matching all routes for a app (including any "deny" route) using unique attribute values for each route.
+A golden rule for app route attributes is to therefore use at least one common single-value user attribute for matching all routes for an app (including any "deny" route) using unique attribute values for each route.
 This ensures no user will match multiple routes.
-This common single-value user attribute does not have to be the same for all apps, just for the routes within a app.
+This common single-value user attribute does not have to be the same for all apps, just for the routes within an app.
 Once this is done to ensure there cannot be multiple route matches, it does not matter which other user attributes are used with what sort of values (unique or overlapping) for further matching to fine-tune the selection per route.
+Again, this applies whether defining rules for policy generation in the 'Easy' mode or writing a policy directly in the 'Expert' mode.

 However, when attribute values are specified for matching different attributes per app, the policy needs to handle default values.
 If the number of apps requiring routing is small, the policy can be written such that the rules are separate per app.
 This can help avoid the checks for default values as each rule can be customized for the attributes to be matched for each app's routes.
+This caution applies when writing policies in the 'Expert' mode.

 Let's go through some examples to cover the above as well as some other considerations.
+Those choosing to use the 'Easy' mode can skip these examples.

 ```
 App = appx.awesomecustomr.com